 Incoming students for the 2021-2022 school year, we are excited that you are considering spending the next four years growing and learning with us.
 This will be a new season of life for you and we would like to help you get started.

 For students coming to Taylor in the fall, we will be offering virtual orientation events throughout the summer.
-Our plan is for you to meet with an academic advisor, explore your assigned residence hall room, learn about extracurricular activities and job opportunities, and meet more of your peers all through virtual events.
+You'll get to meet with an academic advisor, explore your assigned residence hall room, learn about extracurricular activities and job opportunities, and meet more of your peers all through virtual events.
 Please check your email for information on University Portal Log In and Registrar profiles to complete.
-More details will come through the summer weeks!
+More details will be coming your way in the summer!

 Incoming international students, MKs, and TCKs attend International Orientation, hosted right before Welcome Weekend.
 The week-long event is a time of transition and includes opportunities to prepare for the start of the semester.
 All students with an F-1 Visa are required to attend.